ENIGMA-51: Towards a Fine-Grained Understanding of Human-Object Interactions in Industrial Scenarios

 \section{Conclusion}

-We proposed ENIGMA-51, a new egocentric dataset acquired in a real industrial environment and densely annotated to study human-object interactions.
-We publicly release the dataset with a rich set of annotations including synchronised instructions followed by participants during the acquisitions.
-In addition, we performed baseline experiments aimed to study different aspects of human-object interactions in the industrial domain addressing 4 tasks.
-Existing methods show promising results but are still far to have reasonable performance to build an intelligent assistant able to support workers in the industrial domain.
+We proposed ENIGMA-51, a new egocentric dataset acquired in an industrial environment and densely annotated to study human behavior.
+In addition, we performed baseline experiments aimed to study different aspects of human behavior in the industrial domain addressing four tasks.
+Existing methods show promising results but are still far from reaching reasonable performance to build an intelligent assistant able to support workers in the industrial domain.
 This opens up opportunities for future in-depth investigations.